flectra-hq/flectra/doc/setup/install.rst

 Fetch the sources
 -----------------

-There are two ways to obtain the Odoo source code: zip or git.
+There are two ways to obtain the Flectra source code: zip or git.

-* Odoo zip can be downloaded from  our nightly_ server or our Download_  page, the zip file then needs to be uncompressed to use its content
+* Flectra zip can be downloaded from  our nightly_ server or our Download_  page, the zip file then needs to be uncompressed to use its content

-* git allows simpler update and easier switching between different versions of Odoo.
+* git allows simpler update and easier switching between different versions of Flectra.
 It also simplifies maintaining non-module patches and contributions.
-The primary drawback of git is that it is significantly larger than a tarball as it contains the entire history of the Odoo project.
+The primary drawback of git is that it is significantly larger than a tarball as it contains the entire history of the Flectra project.

 Community Edition
 '''''''''''''''''

-The git repository is https://github.com/odoo/odoo.git for the Community edition.
+The git repository is https://github.com/flectra/flectra.git for the Community edition.

 Downloading it requires a `git client <http://git-scm.com/download/>`_